oakes/play-clj/README.md

 ## Getting Started

 You can easily get started with play-clj by creating a new project with [Nightcode](https://nightcode.info/) and choosing the Clojure game option.
+You may also create a project on the command line with [Leiningen](https://github.com/technomancy/leiningen):

+    lein new play-clj hello-world

-You'll get three separate projects for desktop, Android, and iOS, all pointing to the same directories for source code and resources.
+Either way, you'll get three separate projects for desktop, Android, and iOS, all pointing to the same directories for source code and resources.
 You can build the projects using Nightcode or Leiningen.

 ## Justification